 What’s the point of Twitter?
 My band already has a Facebook page to interact with our fans.
 Why would I want to tell the world what I’m eating for breakfast?
 Why would I want to read what Stephen Fry is eating for breakfast?
 What’s the point of it?
 It’s just another way of wasting time.
 I don’t have a smartphone.
 I wouldn’t know what to say.
 It’s only for “cool kids” and hipsters.
 It’s just so shallow and narcissistic.
 How can you say anything meaningful in 140 characters?

-Letr me take you back to 1997.
+To answer, let me take you back to 1997.
 The mobile phone industry was still in its infancy, while Orange and Vodafone had just begun marketing the first generation of cheap Motorola bricks.

-And so fast forward to 2016 and the matter at hand.
+And so fast forward to 2018.

 From the outside Twitter looks like a giant megaphone.
 Celebrities bray about every inane thought that crosses their mind – while media outlets constantly bombard the world with marketing messages.

 With thanks to @adicarter, @alexhighton, @alexmoir, @allyson_ezell, @alphabetbands, @AndyMcH, @andywelch81, @Banananey, @bear_kp, @BenStax, @billt, @BlackFeathersUK, @BoBUnsigned, @bongbrummie, @brodiegal, @chrisilett, @citizenhelene, @craigthomas1, @danmason85, @davorg, @dfr10, @DoctorRad, @DrRubberfunk, @DrWynneof_Music, @eduardoamigo, @ElecCompMusic, @FeralFive, @formes_band, @fruitbatwalton, @GaslightTroubs, @Gert, @gothiron, @Greg1954, @hilliatfields, @JargonParty, @jede39, @JosephGalliano, @jwandtheoutlaws, @kayeinglis, @keithofchester, @ladytubedriver, @LewBearMusic, @lostagencymgmt, @LukeWride, @MaRaineyBlues, @mediaqueenuk, @mlittlebrother, @paulbellmusic, @pnh, @RKZUK, @russellc116, @RyanHalsey, @Sandskwan, @seanamcginty, @ShaoDowMusic, @silent_radio, @Sisteray1, @SkinnerRay, @SKtheWombelle, @SlapYaMamaBand, @smokytheredhawk, @soops77, @steveharris, @Theatre_Royal_, @thedarlingtons, @TheGravityDrive, @therovingjewel, @theshootingof, @Thunnnderbird, @TrippyWicked, @TSCinc, @victoriajhume, @WaspBox, @wearegoswim and @woodmanstone. for their helpful and sometimes heated discussion on Twitter this afternoon that led up to this blog post 🙂